landisdesign/use-updatable-state/README.md

-If you have state you want to change in a component, that you also want updated when incoming properties change, `useUpdatableState` lets you change your state until new properties come into the component.
+If you have state you want to change in a component, that you also want updated when incoming properties change, `useUpdatableState` lets you change your state internally until new properties come into the component.
+At that point, state is updated by the external value, and you can choose to be notified when that happens.

 ## Installation